edance/ideas/README.md

 # ideal ideas #

 ## evandancer.com ##

-I already have the domain.
-Need to make it into something cool.
+### Idea 1

+Chatbot very similar to spot.
+Works as a resume where people can ask the "bot" Evan things about his resume.
+I would use phoenix for chat.
+Everything would route to slack and I could take over when I was available and pretend to be a bot.

+### Idea 2

+Personal website looks like the no internet connection page for Chrome.
+Turns into a game where after you lose, there are links to portfolio.

+### Idea 3

 I liked the landing pages [here][1].

 [1]: http://getbase.org/